We are proud of our heritage with over 175 years of values-driven excellence.View content

 The Privy Council conferred the title of the University of Winchester.

 Research degree awarding powers were granted by the Privy Council.
-We enhance our sports provision by opening the Winchester Sports Stadium at Bar End.
+We enhance our sports provision by opening the Winchester Sports Stadium at Bar End Quarter.

-Our Performing Arts Studios are built on the King Alfred Campus and Queens Road Student Village opens.
+Our Performing Arts Studios are built in the King Alfred Quarter and Queens Road Student Village opens.

 HRH The Earl of Wessex officially opens St Alphege, a £6.5 million learning and teaching building.
 The University's investment in campus accommodation continues with the addition of the Burma Road Student Village.